oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## Task 3:  Data Discovery- Discover Sensitive Data (Automated)

 Now, lets run a **Discover Sensitive Columns** job to identify sensitive data based on the sensitive types you are interested in.
-In this case, we will focus on finding potential columns containing "Email" using Oracle's Pre-Defined Sensitive Type.
+In this case, we will focus on finding potential columns containing `EMAIL_ID` using Oracle's Pre-Defined Sensitive Type.
 The system's algorithm analyzes column data, names, and comments to identify such potential sensitive columns.

 1. Once you've created the ADM in Task 2, highlight the *`Employee_ADM`* Model and go to Actions > Modify > Discover Sensitive Columns.